hasantezcan/PerfAnalytics-Dashboard/README.md

 ## Features

 - Initially, the dashboard shows the last **30 minutes metrics**.
-- You can **select a time range** whatever you want from the range picker section.
+- You can **select a time range** from the range picker section.
 - And you can **filter URLs** which want to see from the URL filter section.
   - This filter affects main charts and entries.
 - You can see the **four main metrics** **with the chart** in the middle of the page.
-If it exists **multiple URLs** you will see all of them in the chart initially.
-You can filter URLs if you want in later.
+If there are **multiple URLs** exists you will see all of them in the chart initially but you can filter URLs if you want in later.
 - You can see all metrics values in the **table from the bottom of the site.** This table shows every single analytics metric record coming from the client.
-  - You can **filter as ascending and descending** all metrics values from here.
+  - You can **sort them as ascending and descending** from head of the table.
   - And also you can **click the little plus button** from the start of the row and **expand the entires section**.
-These are the entires files load with the victim site.
-You can see the type of file, response time transfer size from here.
+These are the entry files that load with the site where metrics come from.
+You can see the type of file, response time and transfer size from here.
 - This dashboard also has **responsive support**.
-You can watch metric records also your mobile phone or any device.
+You can watch metric records on mobile phones or any device.
 - This application is written with **react typescript**.
-And whole structure covered with types.
+Whole structure covered with types.
-- Also **tested** the **whole application** with react testing library and jest you can see test coverage value in the next section.
+- **Application** is **tested** with *`react testing library`* and *`jest`* you can see test coverage value in the next section.
 ## Code coverage

 ![code coverage](_data/2021-07-22-15-01-57.png)